nes-lab/shepherd/software/test_timesync/Readme_C_measurement.md

 iperf3 -b 100M -c 10.0.0.200
 ```

 The server can only receive data from one client at the same time.
-Therefor the two ptp-clients should be used in alternating pattern.
+Therefore the two ptp-clients should be used in alternating pattern.
 It's best to start the recording first, then begin with traffic and alternate for ~ 50 - 70 s.
 The recording should show ~ 20 s of ptp getting back to normal at the end.

 ## Collecting the Data with Logic 2 Software